 Here’s your guide to the best things to buy in September.

-If you’ve been enjoying those big, juicy summer tomatoes, now's your last chance to enjoy them at lower summer prices.
+If you’ve been enjoying big, juicy summer tomatoes, now is your last chance to enjoy them at lower prices.

-In September, you can still find a rainbow of heirloom varieties for 20% to 50% less than out-of-season prices -- often $1 to $2 off per pound, says Romano.
+In September, you can still find a rainbow of heirloom varieties for 20 to 50 percent less than out-of-season prices, Romano says.

-Big, red round “slicer” tomatoes -- a cookout staple for topping burgers -- will still be $1.29 to $1.49 a pound, with some discounted as low as 99 cents a pound, he says.
+Big, round “slicer” tomatoes — a cookout staple for topping burgers — will be cheaper, with some as low as 99 cents a pound.

-And if you’re planning a cookout Labor Day weekend, don’t forget fresh corn.
-Romano says retailers will be rolling out specials -- 25 cents an ear, or 4-for-$1.
+And if you’re planning a Labor Day weekend cookout, don’t forget fresh corn.
+Markets tend to roll out specials, such as 25 cents an ear, or four for $1.

-The first weekend in September will be the “last push” for corn season, so it will be "very inexpensive," Romano says.
+The first weekend in September is the “last push” for corn season, Romano says, so expect corn to be very inexpensive.

 Craving apple pie, apple fritters or just a sweet, crispy apple with a slice of cheese?